 • Now, we are building a reputation to match the strength and stature of the school.

 5 Supporting Messages – Presenting Added Advantages

-At George Mason and within the engineering school, students encounter the whole world at one university—people representing virtually every background imaginable.
-They prepare for life and work in a 21st century multicultural world in an educational setting just as vibrant and diverse.
+At George Mason and within the college, students encounter the whole world at one university—people representing virtually every background imaginable.
+They prepare for life and work in a 21st-century multicultural world in an educational setting just as vibrant and diverse.

 Our goal is to provide the opportunity of an outstanding engineering education to every student willing to put in the work it takes.
 Furthermore, whenever possible, we admit students directly into their programs of choice rather than raising barriers to entry.
 We measure our success by the number of future engineers we educate, not the number we turn away or weed out.

 Through robust support programs, one-on-one guidance from individual faculty members, and a school-wide commitment to the mission of teaching, we are determined to help our students achieve success.
 If they commit to meeting the challenges of a rigorous engineering program, we will work with them to see them through to graduation.

 Mason engineering and computing faculty measure up impressively by all the standard criteria—as well educated experts in their fields and productive researchers.
 They also stand apart in important ways: as educators dedicated to their students and to teaching, and as experienced professionals, many of whom bring directly relevant real-world experience into the classroom.

 As part of an R-1 research university, the College of Engineering and Computing is committed not only to sharing state-of-the-art knowledge but also to creating it.
 In recent years, the college has conducted more than $20 million in externally funded work.
 From biomedical explorations of innovative prosthetics to strategies for optimizing traffic flow through airports, these projects have a direct impact in solving real-world problems.

 Useful Tools – Elements of the Messaging Program

 Our Positioning Line